I changed the settings of the standard MacOS terminal!

 futa@futa-dev:~%echo $PS1 %n@%m:%~%#

-In a CUI where only text is displayed, knowing information such as the current directory (working directory) and logged-in user will help prevent human error.
+In a command-line interface (CUI) where only text is displayed, knowing information such as the current directory (working directory) and the logged-in user helps prevent human errors.
+While the

-You can check the current directory with the pwd command and the current user with the whoami command, but setting these up in advance will make your work more comfortable and safe!
+current directory can be checked with the `pwd` command and the current user with the `whoami` command, pre-configuring these settings will make your work more comfortable and safer!

-When logging in to a server, changing the display for each server will likely reduce mistakes, so please also refer to the article below!
+Changing the display for each server when logging in will further reduce errors, so please refer to the article below!

-[Linux] That cool thing that appears when you log in with SSH (/etc/motd)
+[Linux] That cool thing that appears when you log in via SSH (/etc/motd)

-This time, we only changed the displayed content, but there are various ways to tweak it, such as setting the color, decoration, and line breaks, so please give it a try if you're interested.
+This time, we only changed the displayed content, but you can customize various things such as colors, formatting, and line breaks, so please try it if you're interested.

 Change example